evieran/CS50-Assignments-Solutuons/final_project/README.md

 6. Access the application in your web browser at http://127.0.0.1:5000.

+## The Users See:
+- "This tool helps to identify cognitive distortions in your thoughts.
+Cognitive distortions are irrational thought patterns that can contribute to mental health issues such as anxiety and depression."
+- "Tip of The Day"
+- Personalized Feedback to their Thought Input
+- They can select a "Challenge of the Day"

 ## How to Use
 1. **Registration and Login**: Register for a new account and log in.
 2. **Enter Your Thoughts**: Type your thoughts or statements in the text input area.